 Biology (33%), Animal Science (27%), Zoology (11%), Chemistry (2%), Other (27%).
 "Pre-vet" is not a major; it is a track that can be chosen within a major.
 Pre-vet students can be any major they choose, and the required pre-professional courses can be obtained through the curricula of a number of fields of study.

-What is the average age of our students?
 What are some demographic characteristics of the student body?

 How do I apply for NC Residency?